nhsd-a2si/docs-uec-appts/_pages/deployment/catalogue.md

                 <td>Advanced</td>
                 <td>Development</td>
                 <td>September 2019</td>
-                <td rowspan="3">This will be dependent on the DOS team completed the service attribute information and this being populated by the local DOS team </td>
+                <td rowspan="3">This will be dependent on the DOS team completing the service attribute information and this being populated by the local DOS team </td>
                 <td rowspan="3">When referring to a HUB</td>
               </tr>
               <tr>